Circumcision and Risk of Sexually Transmitted Infections in a Birth Cohort

 CIRP logo Note:

-CIRP Note: This paper reports actually reports a finding that the circumcised men in this study had slightly more STIs than non-circumcised men, although the finding was not "statistically significant".
+CIRP Note: This paper reports actually reports a finding that the circumcised men in this study had slightly more STIs than non-circumcised men, although the finding was not statistically significant.

-Supported by the Health Research Council of New Zealand.
+Supported by the External link Health Research Council of New Zealand.
 Dr Nigel Dickson wrote the first draft of the manuscript and received no honorarium, grant, or other form of payment to produce the manuscript.

 Submitted for publication May 16, 2007; last revision received Jun 20, 2007; accepted Jul 26, 2007.